lllyasviel/ControlNet-v1-1-nightly/README.md

 **Note that we are actively editing this page now.
 The information in this page will be more detailed and finalized when ControlNet 1.1 is ready.**

-# The Beta Test for A1111 IS Started
+# The Beta Test for A1111 Is Started

 The A1111 plugin is: https://github.com/Mikubill/sd-webui-controlnet